MolecularMatch/mm-public-scripts/python/assertionsAPI.md

 ## Assertions API Detailed Docs
 Based on documentation available at [api.molecularmatch.com](http://api.molecularmatch.com/#assertions).

-For background on assertions, see diagrams and publications about [on this page](https://github.com/MolecularMatch/mm-public-scripts/blob/master/blog/assertions/).
+For background on assertions, see diagrams and publications [on this page](https://github.com/MolecularMatch/mm-public-scripts/blob/master/blog/assertions/).

 ### Assertion Search